 Employees who operate school vehicles classified as commercial motor vehicles by the US Department of Transportation and are required to possess a commercial driver’s license (CDL) to operate those vehicles are subject to drug and alcohol testing.
 A commercial motor vehicle is a vehicle that transports 16 or more people including the driver or has a gross vehicle weight rating (GVWR) of 26,001 pounds or more.
 For purposes of the drug and alcohol testing program, the term “employees” includes applicants who have been offered a position to operate a commercial motor vehicle owned by the school district.

-Employees, or applicants, that will operate a school vehicle as described above are subject to pre-employment drug testing prior to being allowed to perform a safety-sensitive function using a school vehicle.
-In addition, employees will be subject to random, reasonable suspicion and post-accident drug and alcohol testing.
+Employees or applicants that will operate a school vehicle as described above are subject to pre-employment drug testing prior to being allowed to perform a safety-sensitive function using a school vehicle.
+In addition, employees will be subject to random, reasonable suspicion, and post-accident drug and alcohol testing.
 Employees with questions about the drug and alcohol testing program may contact the Human Resources Office (2999 N 10th Street, Marion, IA 52302 / 319-447-3009).

 Employees operating school vehicles will not perform a safety-sensitive function within four hours of using alcohol.
 Employees governed by this policy are subject to the drug and alcohol testing program beginning the first day they operate or are offered a position to operate school vehicles and continue to be subject to the drug and alcohol testing program as long as they may be required to perform a safety-sensitive function as it is defined in the administrative regulations.